25 Businesses to Start With Little Money

 Becoming a professional organizer requires virtually no startup costs, as you don’t need any special equipment or even office space.
 For this job, all you need are your skills and a home office, even if that home office is a corner of your living room.

-But first, it’s crucial that you become properly trained and certified as a professional organizer.
+However, to set yourself apart you may want to become certified as a professional organizer.
 There are tons of online courses dedicated to this field, but start by looking into NAPO University, which is offered through The National Association of Productivity and Organizing Professionals.
 Their special certifications typically cost around $350, and their training courses are under $200.

-Unlike opening a daycare center, starting a nannying service where you visit your clients’ homes is one business with low startup costs.
-You won’t need to worry about the costs of renting and outfitting a daycare facility, hiring and paying a staff, purchasing several types of insurance, and all the other various costs attendant to managing a physical location—your clients will provide everything you need for you.
-In this scenario, all you really need is yourself.
+Unlike opening a daycare center, starting a nannying service where you visit your clients’ homes is a low-cost business idea.
+Since your clients will provide everything you need for you, all you really need to start this business is yourself.

 The only potential startup costs you’ll encounter are a small monthly fee for your business website’s platform and fees for any training courses you take.
 It’s recommended that nannies and babysitters are CPR-certified and have first aid training; you can find local or online courses for both on the American Red Cross website.

 Most babysitting and nannying services find their clients through word of mouth, so start your search by sending out a mass email to your contacts announcing your new gig, reaching out directly to the people in your network with children.
 You can also ask your local schools, community centers, libraries, pediatricians’ offices, and places of worship if you can tack up flyers or offer a stack of your business cards for visiting parents to find.
 Also consider listing your services for free on sites like Sittercity, Care.com, and Sitter, which will connect you with local parents in need of nannies and sitters.

 3. Home or Office Cleaner